AriRix1410/nordic-kitchen/README.md

 # Nordic Kitchen

-Nordic Kitchen is a website that aims to introduce more people to Nordic cuisine and help people familiar with Nordic cooking to find recipes that they love.
-This site is targeted towards anybody that is interested in Nordic food and the Nordic countries and cultures.
+Nordic Kitchen is a website that aims to introduce people to Nordic cuisine and provides a platform for individuals of all abilities to share their favourite recipes.
+Nordic Kitchen targets anyone interested in discovering Nordic food and those who are well acquainted and want to share their knowledge of the cuisine and culture.

-As I user, I am looking for a website that is visually appealing, is clear in what it is offering and is functional.
+Users of Nordic Kitchen will be able to find and rate recipes as well as submit and share their favourite recipes and suggestions of their own for other users to enjoy.
+Nordic Kitchen aims to be both functional and visually appealing to users.

 ![Responsive Mockup](/assets/images/readme/mock-up.png)